A Guide to Reproduction Victorian Wallpaper

 The Victorian Emporium's Melias Wallpaper

 With the introduction into rooms of the dado rails and picture rail mouldings to divide the room up, which was deemed to be the epitome of artistic taste, so wallpapers came to be produced in sets of three, one for cornice to picture rail, one for picture rail down to the dado rail and the last for the bottom portion of the wall under the dado rail.
-This is rarely available or used nowadays.
+This is rarely available or used nowadays and people tend to choose one feature wallpaper and complement this with paint colours.

 Popular designs of the time included Japanese motifs either copied or imported, or relief papers that imitated stucco, embossed leather or wood panels.
 Relief wallcoverings, including Anaglypta, were widely used for the area below the dado particularly in hallways and stairs as they were hard wearing.
 The colours that the Anaglypta were painted were conventionally darker to lighter as you progressed up the wall.
 Anaglypta was also widely used as a ceiling paper with imitation Jacobean and Elizabethan ceilings with special designs for the frieze area to mimic fancy plasterwork at a low cost.